I want to add an attached carport to my shop or house. How do I go about creating that in Chief Architect?

 Note: If you do not have temporary dimensions set to display, select View> Temporary Dimensions to toggle the feature back on.

-Using the Select Objects tool, select the newly created Deck room, then then click on the Open Object edit button to display the Room Specification dialog.
+Using the Select Objects tool, select the newly created Deck room, then click on the Open Object edit button to display the Room Specification dialog.

 On the General panel, use the Room Type drop down menu and change the Deck to a Slab room.